Scholarships

 The Theo Saunders Scholarship enables a young organist to attend the Festival week free of charge, working alongside the Charles Wood Singers under the guidance of the Artistic Director.

-The 2024 winner of the Theo Saunders Scholarship is Tingshuo Yang
+The 2025 winner of the Theo Saunders Scholarship is Pascal Bachmann

 I benefited hugely from the experience of being organ scholar for the Charles Wood Summer School in two consecutive years.
 It was inspirational to work with musicians of the calibre of David Hill and Philip Scriven, and I also made some lifelong friends.